cesar-guillen/TFM/README.md

 ### Trying it with a sample report

+`samples/` has ready-to-upload PDFs for a quick test: four synthetic reference reports used to build and grade this project's eval harness (three incidents:
+`meridian-grove_incident-report.pdf`, `meridian-health-partners_incident-report.pdf`,
-`samples/` has ready-to-upload PDFs for a quick test: four synthetic reference reports used to build and grade this project's eval harness (three incidents — `meridian-grove_incident-report.pdf`, `meridian-health-partners_incident-report.pdf`, `openslop_incident-report.pdf` — plus one pentest, `acme-retail-group_pentest-report.pdf`) and ten real DFIR Report intrusions with their own published ATT&CK answer key stripped out (`*_no-answer-key.pdf`), so you can upload one and see what the pipeline maps
+`openslop_incident-report.pdf`, plus one pentest, `acme-retail-group_pentest-report.pdf`) and ten real DFIR Report intrusions with their own published ATT&CK answer key stripped out (`*_no-answer-key.pdf`), so you can upload one and see what the pipeline maps